 overhead shot of green onions, grated cheese, bowls of mayonnaise, sunflower seeds and garlic with a block of cheese

 Bottled garlic.
 I know – I’m Italian.
-Using a minced garlic in a jar doesn’t make any sense.
+Using a minced garlic in a jar doesn’t make sense.
 The original recipe actually called for it and at the time, I was young so I used it.
 But it does makes a subtle difference in the recipe (probably that garlic infused water it’s in).
 If you already have fresh garlic, by all means chop it up and put it in!

 silver mixing bowl with grated cheese and mayonnaise in it.